eigerco/axelar-contract-deployments/starknet/docs/gas-service.md

 ### 1. Collect Fees

 Collect accumulated fees from the contract.
-Only callable by the gas collector authority.
+Only callable by the gas collector authority, which is usually the operators contract.

 ```bash
 # Basic collect